-8.3.1.1 PO10 to HLG10
+8.3.1.1 PQ10 to HLG10

 It is possible that Pre-recorded programs will be produced in PQ10 in Phase A; however, some service providers may favor HLG10 delivery for its degree of backward compatibility.
 It is possible to perform the required conversion with a LUT.
-As the PQ program may have pixel values as high as 10,000 nits, some color volume transform of highlights may be applied in the conversion of PQ10 to HLG10.
+As the PQ program may have pixel values as high as 10,000 nits, some color volume transform of highlights may occur in content converted from PQ10 to HLG10 and then rendered on a lower peak luminance display.

-8.3.1.2 HLG10 to PO10
+8.3.1.2HLG10 to PQ10